Nymeria: A Massive Collection of Multimodal Egocentric Daily Motion in the Wild: Benchmark Tasks and Baselines

-An especially valuable type of annotation in our dataset is the high quality hierarchical narrations.
-We provide \motioncnt of dense motion narrations, \atomiccnt of atomic action and \activitycnt of activity summarization in English.
-Compared with HumanML3D~\cite{humanml3d22cvpr}, our narrations are in longer natural sentences, and come with contextual descriptions of objects and environments.
-It can support both texture to motion generation and motion to text description tasks, at different levels of detail.
+While parametric human motion is useful for machine algorithms, natural language description is a better interface with human.
+An valuable feature of Nymeria dataset is the high-quality hierarchical narrations.
+Compared with existing data~\cite{humanml3d22cvpr,motionx23neurips}, our narrations are in longer natural sentences with context descriptions of objects and environments.
+It can be used to learn models for text-driven motion generation and motion-to-text descriptions.
 More importantly, the contextual descriptions are not only paired with the human motion, but also with videos, point clouds, and other sensory data and annotations.
 The corroboration of both 2D and 3D environment information with language offers exciting opportunities in grounding language and motion research in the physical world.
+Leveraging VQ-VAE experiment, we train MotionGPT~\cite{motiongpt24neurips} and TM2T~\cite{guo2022tm2t} for the motion-to-text task with a subset of 30h motion narrations from Nymeria (\cf \cref{table:text}) to be directly comparable with previous results, using the same metrics of BERT~\cite{zhang2019bertscore}, BLEU~\cite{papineni2002bleu}, CIDEr~\cite{vedantam2015cider} and ROUGE-L~\cite{lin2004rouge}.
+TM2T performs worse than MotionGPT since it lacks strong language prior with the T5~\cite{raffel2020exploring} backbone.
+Compare to the original works trained with HumanML3D~\cite{humanml3d22cvpr} and KIT~\cite{kitml16}, our results are worse as expected.
+Given similar hours of data, our narrations are much more complex and diverse.
+By using the full narration data, we expect the performance to be significantly better.